 These Belgian Sugar Waffles were actually simple and easy to make but did take a little bit of time.
 The dough does need a little time to rise because of the yeast.

 Top the Belgian Waffles with your favorite toppings like maple syrup, chocolate sauce, caramel sauce, fresh fruit, fruit sauces, whip cream, ice cream, or just a a little powdered sugar.
 This Cinnamon Banana Sauce would be really good, as well as this Strawberry Sauce.

 These would be fun for a waffle bar breakfast or brunch even after a sleepover party!
 Or a fun dessert bar idea!
 Check out this fun video my son Jordan put together of him making the waffles…

 Belgian Liege Waffles (Sugar Waffles)

-Divide dough into balls about 2-4 ounce each.
+- Divide dough into balls about 2-4 ounce each (depending how big you want them).
 Place dough in batches in your waffle maker.
 Bake waffles for about 3-5 minutes or until golden brown and crispy.
 Top with your favorite waffle toppings.

 (Nutrition data is provided when available for informational purposes only and calculated using an online nutritional calculator.
 For the most accurate information please calculate based on specific ingredients and brands you use as well as any changes you made to the recipe.
 I am not a certified nutritionist or registered dietician and any nutritional information provided should only be used as a general guideline and estimate.)